santoshryaka/randomguessnumber/README.md

 # Randomguess number
 -Number Guessing Game.
--A simple python programming where the guess number from 1 to 100.
+A simple python programming where the guess number from 1 to 100.

 ## Features
 -Random number generation.